drawpile/drawpile.github.io/_posts/2024-04-18-roomcode-removal.markdown

 ## Replacement

 With Drawpile 2.2.0, invite links were added.
-They're superior to room codes in pretty much every way: you don't have to list them anywhere, people joining don't have to add a list server first, they provide a website that explains how to get Drawpile or join via browser and they will also include the session password so that you don't have to type that in manually.
+They're superior to room codes in pretty much every way: you don't have to list them anywhere, people joining don't have to add a list server first, they provide a web page that explains how to get Drawpile or join via browser and they will also include the session password so that you don't have to type that in manually.

 And if the link is too long for your taste, you can use a regular link shortener, there's plenty of them out there.